 Anonymous (2007) National Forest Inventory.
-Forest Service, Johnstown Castle Estate, Co.
+Forest Service, Department of Agriculture, Fisheries and Food, Johnstown Castle Estate, Co.
 Wexford.

 Anonymous (2013) The Second National Forest Inventory.
-Forest Service, Johnstown Castle Estate, Co.
+Forest Service, Department of Agriculture, Food and the Marine, Johnstown Castle Estate, Co.
 Wexford.

 Iremonger, S., O'Halloran, J., Kelly, D.L., Wilson, M.W., Smith, G.F., Gittings, T., Giller, P.S., Mitchell, F.J.G., Oxbrough, A., Coote, L., French, L., O'Donoghue, S., McKee, A.-M., Pithon, J., O'Sullivan, A., Neville, P., O'Donnell, V., Cummins, V., Kelly, T.C. and Dowding P. (2006).
 Biodiversity in Irish Plantation Forests.
 Environmental Protection Agency and COFORD, Dublin.
 82pp.